NagaRoopini/NagaRoopini/README.md

 ---

 🎓 I'm a B.Tech IT student at **Vasireddy Venkatadri Institute of Technology (VVIT)**, passionate about software development, web technologies, and building creative solutions through collaboration and innovation.
-I enjoy learning new tools, leading teams, and solving real-world problems.
+I enjoy learning new tools.

 ---